bcgov/educ-studentsuccess/README.md

 grunt
 ```

-### Database Credentials, Enviroment Variables and the `.env` File

-Copy and rename the `php-bin/.env.example` file to `php-bin/.env`.
-Open `.env` and adjust any values that need to be set for your local enviroment.

-The database connection information can probably stay the same as the front-end only reads (doesn't write) from a single database.

-The `.env` is a special file with passwords and credentials. **Do not commit it to source control.**

-The `.env` file needs to be changed to suit each enviroment/server that the app sits on.
-Do not overwrite this file with your local copy when saving/uploading files to the server.
-Make sure to set the `APP_ENV` variable for each enviroment.

-`php-bin/config/oracle.php` also contains database connection information, but NOT the password.

 ### OCI Installation (aka Oracle Hell)

 I would have rather eaten 10 spiders in my sleep than figure out the installation of the PHP Oracle drivers for this project.